Why we blink

 As an animator, the general rule is that your characters should blink every time they change eye direction.
 So, if your character is looking from one character to another, or one point in space to another - always add a blink.

-This is not an inflexible rule, of course, and, like all rules, it can and should be broken - where appropriate.
+This is not an inflexible rule, of course, and, like all rules, it can be broken - where appropriate.
 But, for the most part, adding blinks makes your characters feel more alive, and helps make the motion feel more believable.
 It will also help to avoid the "zombie eyes" problem described above.

 Animate the eye brows too